PHINDILE1996/PHINDILE1996/README.md

 ---

-## 🚀 About Me
+## About Me
-- 🎓 Diploma in IT (Majored in NETWORKS)
+🎓 Diploma in IT (Majored in Networks)
-- 📘 NQF5 Project Management
+📘 NQF5 Project Management
-- 📘 NQF4 Business Administration
+📘 NQF4 Business Administration
-- 🤖 Recent AI/ML Bootcamp Graduate
+🤖 Recent AI/ML Bootcamp Graduate
-- 🌱 Passionate about technology, AI, and problem-solving
+🛡️ Aspiring Cybersecurity Professional (Building on my networking foundation to specialize in system and data protection) 🌱 Passionate about technology, AI, cybersecurity, and problem-solving
 ---

 ## 🖥️ Portfolio Features